- Andaman Islands

 Kodojezaread more »

 Kreutzneald, F RThe Estonian compiler of the epic Kalevipoea, published 1857-61.
-In some lore, occasionally called Kreutzneald, F R.
+Sometimes referred to as Kreutzneald, F R.

 Kulread more »